Jonatan-Gani/PyExcel/README.md

-**Version:** 20251222_155035
+**Version:** 20251222_171618

 ---

 # PyExcel

-PyExcel is a powerful Excel Add-in that bridges the gap between Microsoft Excel and Python.
+PyExcel is an Excel Add-in that bridges the gap between Microsoft Excel and Python.
 It enables users to leverage Python's robust data analysis and visualization libraries (like Pandas, NumPy, and Plotly) directly within their Excel workflows.

 ## Features